 High Speed is the second cluster of the CHAMPIONS framework.
-Building upon best practices that eLearning professionals have pitched for years now, the High Speed cluster explains that with high speed computing, we gain the ability to deliver employee content faster than ever before.
-But it also allows us to adapt as the industry changes, no matter how fast that change seems to happen.
+Building upon best practices that eLearning professionals have pitched for years now, the High-Speed group explains that with high-speed computing, we gain the ability to deliver employee content faster than ever before.
+But it also allows us to adapt as the industry changes, no matter how quickly that change seems to happen.
 To help us understand that High Speed is the future, we have to get a glimpse of the past.

 Inkling, a company that provides custom app solutions, published a brief guide on how to teach “Google First, Ask Questions Later” employees.
 One of their suggestions is to make your content searchable, to begin with.
 If someone wanted to search for blog posts on the Float website about augmented reality, they could easily do so through our search box.
 Alternatively, they could click on our tags and find every post that contains that keyword.

 It does all of this at high speed seamlessly providing search results.
 You end up with content that becomes more attractive than a Google search.
 Whether this occurs through more powerful servers or faster Internet connections is left to your discretion, but a high-speed technology will always give your company an edge.